hrishit2/medusa/README.md

 main.tf: AWS infrastructure setup (ECS, IAM, VPC, etc.)

-variables.tf: Input variables used in Terraform

 outputs.tf: Outputs used by GitHub Actions

-terraform.tfvars: Actual values for your deployment

 Dockerfile
 Used to build the Docker image for the Medusa backend.